MicrosoftDocs/powerbi-docs/powerbi-docs/whitepaper-powerbi-security.md

 **Which ports are used by on-premises data gateway and personal gateway?
 Are there any domain names that need to be allowed for connectivity purposes?**

-* The detailed answer to this question is available at the following link: [https://powerbi.microsoft.com/documentation/powerbi-gateway-enterprise](powerbi-gateway-enterprise.md)
+* The detailed answer to this question is available at the following link: [Power BI Gateway](service-gateway-manage.md)

 **When working with the on-premises data gateway, how are recovery keys used and where are they stored?
 What about secure credential management?**